ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 When it comes to squats, you need a shoe that is really flat and does not flex much.

 Stability is critical during squats.
 You need a shoe that will allow you to plant yourself and stay there during the squat.
-If you wear Yeezys, your shoe will flex in the middle and could throw you off balance, causing you discomfort.
-At the very least, you will not have proper form.
+Yeezys will most likely not allow you to have the best balance during a squat.
+So at the very least, you will not have proper form.

 Are Yeezys Good for Running?